ANALYSIS-Putin's Ukraine gambit seen as part of play for new Biden summit

 By Tom Balmforth and Andrew Osborn

-MOSCOW, Nov 24 (Reuters) - President Vladimir Putin's re-positioning of tens of thousands of troops closer to Ukraine is part of a Russian push to land another summit with U.S. President Joe Biden, say two people close to official Russian foreign policy circles.
+MOSCOW, Nov 24 (Reuters) - President Vladimir Putin's re-positioning of troops closer to Ukraine is part of a Russian push to secure and frame the terms of another summit with U.S. President Joe Biden, say two people close to official Russian foreign policy circles.

 The other big aim is to signal to the West that it should stop helping Ukraine upgrade its military and that Kyiv should avoid escalating a grinding conflict with Russian-backed separatists in eastern Ukraine, the two people said.